 Some home brewers use a large horizontal freezer to kegerator conversion for lagering beers as well.
 The temperatures you will be storing your beer at are, indeed, perfect for a simple lagering operation.
 Unless you have at least a stand-up fridge size of kegerator, however, you will find it difficult to lager and dispense beer in the same time period!

 Once you have decided upon the size and style of kegerator that you want for your home bar draft system installation, start searching for the unit you want to either buy or convert to draft dispensation.
-If you are planning on converting a reefer unit into a kegerator, I recommend as the following: the cheapest place I have seen reefer units is the appliance restoration store.
+If you are planning on converting a fridge into a kegerator, I recommend as the following: the cheapest place I have seen base kegerator refrigerators is the appliance restoration store.
 These are usually small businesses that haul away old refrigerators and freezers, re-vamp them, and sell them for a pittance.
-If you are planning on overhauling or re-modeling the appearance of your kegerator, you might as well get a refurbished reefer unit that matches your spatial situation well.
+If you are planning on overhauling or re-modeling the appearance of your kegerator, you might as well get a refurbished fridge that matches your spatial situation well.
 You might even find a vintage fridge that works and will add a fun aesthetic to your home bar.

 Whether buying a new kegerator or converting an old refrigerator unit into a kegerator, your home bar draft system installation is sure to be a hit with your friends and neighbors.
 If you leave out a tip jar, it might even pay for itself!